SirRanjid/lua-nn/README.md

 local lear_rate = 0.02

 new_net = nn(x,y,y_inputs,y_outputs,activation_func, act_f_drv, lear_rate) --generate a new_net
---y_inputs,y_outputs define the size of the first and last layer(not added to x), y is y(nodes of layer) of all hidden new_net:addlayer(y) --becomes new output layer new_net:build() --make weights for all connections
+new_net:addlayer(y) --becomes new output layer new_net:build() --make weights for all connections